Stella Crawford: Personality

-When she was first introduced, Stella appeared to be a scatterbrained but well-meaning character who lived on her own and had developed something of a drink problem when Phil first met her.
+When she was first introduced, Stella appeared to be a scatter-brained but well-meaning character who lived on her own and had developed something of a drink problem when Phil first met her.
 She dryly comments on this, saying "You're getting a basic picture of a spinster here, aren't you?
 You're probably wondering if I've got any cats."
-However, as the show went on and her relationship with Phil's son, Ben, was explored, it became clear that Stella was a deranged and mentally unstable character, who psychologically and physically abused Ben whilst manipulating him in her attempts to improve her relationship with his father.
-Supposedly, Stella's instability is a result of parental neglect.
-This is hinted at by her telling Ben that his friend Abi Branning was an unpleasant and untrustworthy person, probably as a result of poor parenting.
-Later in the same episode, she picks up a Mother's Day picture that she did with Ben and glares at the word "Mother" before later tearing up the card.
-It is known that something ghastly happened to Stella's sister for which her parents blamed her.
-However, it is never revealed what happened to her or how, or if it was Stella's fault.
-This is later confirmed to be true when she tells Phil Mitchell that as a child she was ignored by her parents and felt like a ghost within her own home.
+However, as the show went on and her relationship with Phil's son, Ben, was explored, it became clear that Stella was a deranged and mentally unstable character, who psychologically and physically abused Ben, whilst manipulating him in her attempts to improve her relationship with his father.
+Supposedly, Stella's instability was a result of parental neglect.
+This was hinted at by her telling Ben that his friend Abi Branning was an unpleasant and untrustworthy person, probably as a result of poor parenting.
+Later in the same episode, she picks up a Mother's Day picture that she made with Ben and glares at the word "Mother", before later tearing up the card.
+It is known that something unpleasant happened to Stella's sister, for which Stella's parents blamed her; Stella told her mother that it was an accident.
+However, it was never revealed what happened to her or how, or whether it was Stella's fault.
+This was later confirmed to be true, when she told Phil that as a child she was ignored by her parents and felt like a ghost within her own home.

-Stella, at times, gives the impression of being emotionally immature, a frequent side-effect of parental neglect.
-An interview with Sophie Thompson says that Charlie Jones who plays Ben mused that her vicious nature is caused by the fact that she had a very unhappy childhood.
+Stella at times gives the impression of being emotionally immature, a frequent side-effect of parental neglect.
+An interview with Sophie Thompson says that Charlie Jones, who plays Ben, mused that her vicious nature is caused by the fact that she had a very unhappy childhood.

-ReceptionRadio Times included Stella in their feature on bunny boilers.
-They stated that anyone who falls in love with Phil needs "their head examined".
-They added that she was manipulative and "proved to be a basket-case".